flutter/website/src/content/app-architecture/architecture-concepts.md

 * **Data layer** - Manages interactions with data sources, such as databases or platform plugins.
 Exposes data and methods to the business logic layer.

-These are called ‘layers’ because each layer can only communicate with the layers directly below or above it.
-The UI layer shouldn’t know that the data layer exists, and vice versa.
+These are called ‘layers' because each layer can only communicate with the layers directly below or above it.
+The UI layer shouldn't know that the data layer exists, and vice versa.

 ## Single source of truth